 • Locking laptop screens when they're not in use and adding password protection to all hardware

-7. Micromanaging
+7. micromanaging

 As noted earlier in this blog, remote working can increase the risk of problems arising as a result of managers not having regular contact with staff.
 While it's vital to make sure you're keeping in touch with people and having regular check-ins, it's also important that you don't go to the other extreme and become a micromanager.